 PLAYOFF allows teams to explore the important skill of achieving goals via Collaborative Competition as they play a very engaging team game based on the rules of soccer game exploiting the principles of Game Theory.

-FUSION allows teams to explore the flip side of Collaborative Competition - Competitive Collaboration.
-Teams of players represent 4 departments who share a common resource pool but with not enough resources to satisfy everyone.
-FUSION addresses the ubiquitous business problem of sub-optimization where individuals and teams fixate on their local goals at the expense of the organisational goals.
+CONSORTIUM allows teams to explore the flip side of Collaborative Competition - Competitive Collaboration.
+Teams of players represent 6 coffee roaster businesses who need to work together to try to win a huge contract as a collaborative.
+CONSORTIUM addresses the ubiquitous business problem of sub-optimization where individuals and teams fixate on their local goals at the expense of the organisational goals.
 Systems Theory teaches us “to optimise the whole you must sub-optimise the parts”, however in many organisations it is normally the other way around – the parts are optimized at the expense of the whole!

 Download our new Collaboration/Compete Infographic